 What is Animal Classification?

 Animal kingdom classification is an important system for understanding how all living organisms are related.
 Based on the Linnaeus method, species are arranged grouped based on shared characteristics.

 This system of animal kingdom classification was developed by Swedish botanist Carolus (Carl) Linnaeus in the 1700’s.
 The Linnaeus Method, also known as Linnaean Taxonomy, creates a hierarchy of groupings called taxa, as well as binomial nomenclature that gives each animal species a two-word scientific name.
 This method of giving scientific names to animals is typically rooted in Latin by combining the genus and species.
 For example, humans are classified as homo sapiens while wolves are canis lupus.

 The more features that a group of animals share, the more specific that animal classification group is.
 Every species is defined based on nine branching categories.
 The primary method of animal classification is:

 - Animal Families

 Animal Classification: The Six Different Animal Kingdoms

-All living organisms can be placed in one of six different animal kingdom classification.
+All living organisms can be placed in one of six different animal kingdom classifications.
 The characteristics of each animal kingdom are: